-Option 1 Re-organize all classes into groups on the basis of their learning levels. - P ne engante an elacete inte groups on and business and moderning reverse

-- Option 2 Pull-out behind-grade students during school hours and teach them separately. - Option 3 Group students in two or three groups within each class based on learning levels.
-The teacher facilitates teaching for these groups using content created for multi-level teaching. - Option 4 Create heterogeneous (mixed learning levels) groups of students and use peer-learning as a way to improve learning outcomes of behind grade students.
+Option 1 Re-organize all classes into groups on the basis of their learning levels.
+Option 2 Pull-out behind-grade students during school hours and teach them separately.
+Option 3 Group students in two or three groups within each class based on learning levels.
+The teacher facilitates teaching for these groups using content created for multi-level teaching.
+Option 4 Create heterogeneous (mixed learning levels) groups of students and use peer-learning as a way to improve learning outcomes of behind grade students.